Bagaimana Orang dengan Gangguan Pendengaran Mendengar?

 The Soft Sounds of Conductive Hearing Loss

-For many people, conductive hearing loss is the first sign of a hearing issue.
-This type of hearing loss occurs when sound is not conducted efficiently through the outer or middle ear, making everyday sounds seem softer than before.
-You may not even notice at first, but you might find yourself turning up the volume on the TV or radio more than usual, or your loved ones frequently asking you to “speak up.”
-This can make it hard to fully engage in conversations or enjoy activities that rely on hearing, like watching movies or attending social gatherings.
+Conductive hearing loss occurs when sound is not conducted efficiently through the outer or middle ear, making everyday sounds seem softer.
+You may find yourself turning up the volume on the TV or asking people to “speak up” more often.
+This can make it hard to fully engage in conversations or enjoy activities like watching movies or attending social gatherings.

 What You Might Hear:

-Conductive hearing loss can make sounds appear muffled or distant, as if they’re coming from far away or through a wall.
-This type of hearing loss is often treatable with medical intervention or the use of hearing aids.
+Conductive hearing loss can make sounds appear muffled or distant and is often treatable with medical intervention or hearing aids.

 Sensorineural Hearing Loss Causes Distorted Sounds